James Counsilman: Outstanding swimmers

-In 1979, at the age of 58, Consilman briefly became the oldest person to swim the English Channel, despite having already been diagnosed with Parkinson's Disease.
+In 1979, at the age of 58, Counsilman briefly became the oldest person to swim the English Channel, despite having already been diagnosed with Parkinson's Disease.
 The following year, he swam the mile from Alcatraz Island to the mainland in San Francisco.

 Olympic coach

 He served as the Men's Head Coach of the U.S. swimming team at the 1964 Tokyo Olympics, where the U.S. men's team captured 11 of the potential 21 individual event medals available to swimming competitors.
 He was later the U.S. Olympic coach at the 1976 Montreal Olympics where the U.S. men won 26 medals in individual events, setting eleven world records.
 Indiana swimmer Jim Montgomery won three gold medals and a bronze.

 Contributions to the sport

 Doc Counsilman is known as one of the greatest swimming coaches of all time.
 He was an innovator in the sport, pioneering underwater filming, and observing swimmers' underwater techniques, as can be seen in Royer Pool at Indiana University today.
 His former instructor and mentoring Head coach David Armbruster at the University of Iowa, was one of the earliest coaches to push for the use of underwater observation windows for competition pools.
 Counsilman influenced the development of pool design, pace clocks, and pool line markers, all essential in improving training opportunities, and lowering finish times.
 He was the primary instigator of hypoventilation training, a method consisting of swimming with reduced breathing frequency.
 The intent was to build lung capacity, adjust swimmers to higher altitude environments, and ultimately to build endurance.
 A sample training set that used hypoventilation training would have swimmers take a breath every two strokes, then every four strokes, then every six and start over at two strokes.

 He served as the first President of the International Swimming Hall of Fame and also held office as the American Swim Coaches Association President.

 Counsilman died in a retirement home in Bloomington, Indiana, in 2004, after having suffered from Parkinson's disease for a many years.
 He was buried in Clear Creek Cemetery, as would be his wife Marjorie in 2017.